Eppo-exp/eppo-docs/docs/quick-starts/metric-quickstart.md

 ---
 slug: /metric-quickstart
-sidebar_position: 3
+sidebar_position: 2
 ---

-# Your first metric
+# Creating your first metric

 :::info
 In order to create a metric, you must have a data warehouse connected and an entity created.
 See [the initial setup quickstart](/setup-quickstart) for details.